Back to California

 SB-943 • 2026

-Public utilities: electricity: transmission charge: industrial transition usage.
+Public utilities: electricity: retail transmission rates: industrial transition usage.

-Public utilities: electricity: transmission charge: industrial transition usage.
+Public utilities: electricity: retail transmission rates: industrial transition usage.

 Crime Education Energy